🔍 1 Female = 500 Eggs Per Year

 • Inspect curtains and curtain rods

-• Check luggage, bags, and closet items near bed
+• Check luggage, bags, and closet items near the bed

 DIY bed bug inspection illustration